Filing the IRS Form 1023-EZ?

-- Projected annual income of less than $50,000 for each of the three subsequent years
+- Projected annual income of less than $50,000 for each of the three subsequent years; and

-What are the risks for organizations filing with the 1023-EZ?
+What Are the Risks for Nonprofit Organizations Filing the 1023-EZ?

 “If you get audited, you might fail,” he continues.
 “This is why we would still suggest that whether you are actually operated for a 501(c)(3) purpose or not is really important to try to figure out at the start.
 If you get audited, you could get hit with penalties—including personal penalties if you’ve done it wrong.”